johnsani/new-york-times-article-search-api/README.md

 # new-york-times-article-search-api
-Contains an API to print links, headline, lead-paragraphs and abstracts on articles from New York Times
+From John Sani and Kingsley Ekoh-ordan (Group 2) Contains an API to that requests and print links, headlines, lead-paragraphs and abstracts on articles from New York Times.